rabbibotton/clog/OCICL.md

 git clone https://github.com/ocicl/ocicl.git
 ```

-the cd in to ocicl and run:
+the cd in to ocicl and run to create ocicl in ~/.local/bin:

 ```
 sbcl --load setup.lisp